stanislaw/SoftwareDesignHeuristics/README.md

 When writing an email or chat message, even if addressed to a select group, consider composing it in a way that it would remain professional and consistent if shared with a larger or unintended audience.
-Avoid using vague references like "we" and "they," especially when referring to internal teams or external parties such as customers.
+Avoid using vague references like "we" and "they", especially when referring to internal teams or external parties such as customers.
 Refrain from using negative sentences or excessive emotion.
 Your content should be polished and ready to be forwarded by anyone, at any time, whether intentionally or unintentionally.